davidegat/AIRCBot/README.md

    - Users can send direct messages to the bot.
    - The bot will request authentication if the user is not pre-authorized.
    - Once authenticated, user can interact with bot's AI brain and get responses.
+   - User will be de-authenticated upon: nick change, channel part, disconnection.

 6. **News Integration:**
-   - The bot fetches latest news headlines and includes them in responses when and if relevant.
+   - The bot fetches latest 3 news headlines and includes them in responses when/if relevant, or if asked to.
+   - You can customize the RSS feed by changing the variable on top of code (see code comments).

 7. **Notes on LMStudio**
    - Tested with: Temp 0.55-0.65 / Response Lenght 100-150 / Context 2000tk
-   - Similar results with different LLMs
+   - Similar results with different models, pick your favourite.
    - Download https://lmstudio.ai/

 ---

 ## Other Security Notes or issues

 - Multiple messages sent to the bot are queued.
-This must be handled in the future, to avoid overloads.
+This must be handled in the future, to avoid overloads 'cause there's so many people on IRC servers nowadays (of course i'm ironic).
 - Do not leave your bot unattended, or in background, to avoid abuse by users or breaking server ToS.
 - Removing password protection from code seems not a good idea, but you decide.
 - Conversation history is different from each user, anyways, do not discolse personal informations if using external APIs like OpenAI.
 - Bot is not multiuser in a true sense.
 Only one password is allowed to be set, choose a **new one** before sharing it to other users.
-Do not reuse your own passwords.
+Do not reuse your own passwords, bitch, please!.

 ---